 10. Ditch your cable plan.

 Cable is expensive and overrated.
-If you switch to Neflix or Amazon Prime (or both!), you’ll have more money in your pocket, thousands of titles to choose from on demand, and no annoying commercials to suffer through every ten minutes.
+If you switch to Netflix or Amazon Prime (or both!), you’ll have more money in your pocket, thousands of titles to choose from on demand, and no annoying commercials to suffer through every ten minutes.
 It was definitely a no brainer for our family.

 11. Have money automatically drafted into a savings or retirement account each month

 Make a budget, and see how much extra cash you’ll have at the end of the month.
 Have this amount automatically drafted into a high interest savings account if you’re saving up for short-term goals.
 For long term goals like retirement, have your extra cash automatically deposited into an IRA account.
 I recommend using a commission-free broker that allows you to automate your portfolio like M1 Finance.

 Pin for Later: